Environmental Forensics of Non-Hydrocarbon Chemicals: Survey of Applications, Approaches, Capabilities, and Limitations - Course 2

 The CT State Board of Examiners of Environmental Professionals (LEP Board) has approved this course/webinar for 4.0 hours of continuing education credits (CTLEP-559 W).

 This course has been approved for 3.75 PDH(s) in NY for both Geology and Professional Engineering as COURSE #20229231.

 NOTE: This course was previously offered in MA by the LSPA.
-EPOC has applied to MA LSP Board for approval as course provider.
-We have also applied for NY Professional Engineering and Geology credits.
-Updates will be posted here.
+EPOC has applied to MA LSP Board for approval as course provider and approval is expected.